data-max-hq/gcp-mlspecialization-demo1/initialize.md

 ## Conclusion

 Following these steps will set up the environment and run the required scripts for the GCP ML Specialization Demo.
-If you encounter any issues, please refer to the repository's documentation or seek help from the community.
+If you encounter any issues, please refer to the repository's documentation.